chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 # DELIVER (INDIVIDUALLY)

+At the end of the session, deliver a report in PDF containing three images:

+* an image of the network from Les Misérables, styled in any way you want,
+* an image of the network from US Companies, styled in any way you want, and
-At the end of the session, deliver a one-page report in PDF containing a single image of the Karate Club network with nodes painted according to clusters.
-Use File > Export as image, and then insert the image in your document.
+* an image of the Karate Club network with nodes painted according to clusters.

+Use File > Export as image, and then insert the images in your document.